 Here's a test for you or your company: Would you tolerate a brilliant engineer who is also an asshole?
 (Or the more company-polite version: would you tolerate a brilliant jerk?)

-This are numerous articles and opinions on the topic, including Brilliant Jerks Cost More Than They Are Worth, and It's Better to Avoid a Toxic Employee than Hire a Superstar.
+There are numerous articles and opinions on the topic, including Brilliant Jerks Cost More Than They Are Worth, and It's Better to Avoid a Toxic Employee than Hire a Superstar.
 My colleague Justin Becker is also giving a talk at QConSF 2017 on the topic: Am I a Brilliant Jerk?.

 It may help to clarify that "brilliant jerk" can mean different things to different people.
 To illustrate, I'll describe two types of brilliant jerks: the selfless and the selfish, and their behavior in detail.
 I'll then describe the damage caused by these jerks, and ways to deal with them.